Terms of Engagement

 Our Practice fee recovery policy can be downloaded and viewed here, which includes details of our current charge-out rates and our basis for charging disbursements.

-Should you withdraw your instructions following payment of the quotation amount, we will be entitled to deduct reasonable costs for any works undertaken, on a time cost basis subject to our practice fee recovery policy, and payment for any disbursements incurred.
+Should we or you withdraw your instructions following payment of the quotation amount, we will be entitled to deduct reasonable costs for any works undertaken, on a time cost basis subject to our practice fee recovery policy, and payment for any disbursements incurred.

 Should you decide to make payment using a debit / credit card, we use Stripe Payments Europe Ltd (“Stripe”), a company incorporated in Ireland and with offices at 1 Grand Canal Street Lower, Grand Canal Dock, Dublin, to process such payments.
 Stripe charge a fee of 1.4% + 20p for European cards and 2.9% + 20p for non-European cards for all payments processed.
 Stripe's charges will be deducted from the principal amount paid and are not charged in addition to the fee quoted.

 Once we have received your full instructions, you waive the right to any cooling off period.